snabbco/snabb/README.md

 The aim is to implement the Linux kernel interfaces.
 This includes the system calls, the most obvious API, but also all the other parts: netlink communication used for configuring network interfaces and similar (started, but most still to do), and the ioctl based interfaces, of which the termios and pty interfaces have been done so far, thanks to [bdowning](https://github.com/bdowning).
 The aim is to provide helpers that look more familiar than the native interfaces for the complex stuff.

-Current roadmap priorities: 64 bit files on 32 bit to be completed, write interface for network interfaces.
+Current roadmap priorities: write interface for network interfaces.
 Please let me know if you want other stuff though.

 ## Note on libc